The Elmwood Dental Digital Smile Design Process

 Treatment Goals Questionnaire

-Step 3: Preliminary Smile Analysis
+Preliminary Smile Analysis

 During the Initial conversation, the many determinants of the patient’s smile are evaluated in relation to the specific dental complaints of the patient.
 These “Smile Determinants” are aspects of every smile, in combination, that determine the general esthetics of the smile.
 The most obvious is color, but many others become important when analyzing one’s smile, and determining what needs to change in order to satisfy the patient’s objectives.
 Lip position, symmetry, and the proportions of the teeth all become important to the restoration of a smile.